Brett-Kennedy/OutlierDetectionInPython/README.md

-# OutlierDetectionInPython
+# Outlier Detection in Python
-source code related to the book Outlier Detection in Python
+A collection of outlier detectors and tools to generate synthetic test data